ricardo-quinones/RailsLite/README.md

 Rails Lite
 ==================

-Rebuilds the parts of Rails that deal with the routing of HTTP requests.
+This project rebuilds the parts of Rails that deal with the routing of HTTP requests.